-1 For instance, development banks play a key role in the adoption of alternative technology because they often provide loans to end-users and without this financing some alternative technologies would be too expensive.
+1 For instance, development banks play a key role in the adoption of alternative technology because they often provide loans to end-users and without such financing some alternative technologies would be too expensive.
 However, development banks do not focus on the adoption of alternative technologies as a focus area; instead, adoption often falls under a larger health initiative.

 2 The IAEA recommends 250,000 people per megavoltage machine.
 In 2018, only three countries in Latin America and Africa met this recommendation.
-See https://www.sciencedirect.com/science/article/pii/S0360301618310472?via%3Dihub.
+See